How to Create a Manual in Word (Step-by-Step Guide)

 ProProfs Knowledge Base comes equipped with 100+ templates that you can choose from and jumpstart your technical writing tasks.
 You can also use the ‘Create from Scratch’ option to create your user manual.

-It enables users to create comprehensive user manuals with its AI-powered text editor with pre-build prompts and suggestions.
-Features like easy import of files and documents and the ability to add images and videos for enhanced visual representation in the user manuals further enhance the user manual creation process.
+It enables users to create comprehensive user manuals with its AI writer, with pre-built prompts and suggestions.
+Features like easy import of files and documents, and the ability to add images and videos for enhanced visual representation in the user manuals further enhance the user manual creation process.

 About the author